What is the Closed-End Fund?

-- These are professionally managed funds the same as a mutual fund.
-They have a dedicated relationship manager who takes care of the portfolio and carries on trading constantly i.e. buying/selling and/or holding of scripts as per the market conditions.
+- These are professionally managed funds, the same as a mutual fund.
+They have a dedicated relationship manager who takes care of the portfolio and carries on continually trading, i.e., buying/selling and holding scripts as per the market conditions.

-- Same as exchange-traded funds, these are traded as equity as their prices keep on changing throughout the trading session.
-Although these are very similar to equity traded funds but have a huge difference also.
+- Like exchange-traded funds, these are traded as equity as their prices change throughout the trading session.
+However, these are very similar to equity traded funds but have a huge difference also.

 How does it Work?

 - They have several features that make it popular among its class.
 These are similar to exchange-traded funds or mutual funds.
-These funds are maintained by investment advisors which are run by expert management who initiates trading on a set portfolio.
+These funds are maintained by investment advisors, run by expert management who initiates trading on a set portfolio.

-- As per the rules of security exchange commission, it can be launched only by way of initial public offering open for a short period (2-10 days) as allowed by exchange rules, as allowed.
+- As per the rules of the security exchange commission, it can be launched only by way of an initial public offering open for a short period (2-10 days) as allowed by exchange rules, as permitted.

 - Afterward, these funds are treated as shares and are traded in the stock market as equity scripts.
 The price of the fund can be more or less than the initial public offering price depending on the demand and supply in the market.

 - HDFC Equity Opportunities Fund – It’s a large-cap closed-end fund maturing in July 2020 corpus of 1118 crore traded at 9.85 against 10.65 NAV with an 8.1% discount.